-Crack surveys for this project have been completed and were presented in the June 2018 report.
+Crack surveys for this project have been completed and are presented in the final report.

 TASK 4: Correlate the cracking measured in Task 3 with environmental and site conditions, construction techniques, design specifications, and material properties, and compare with results obtained on earlier conventional and LC-HPC bridge decks.